capralifecycle/liflig-repo-metrics/README.md

   - Fetch latest resources-definition if not available
   - Manual provisioned secrets for GitHub and Snyk
   - Store data on S3
-- Initial working BFF
-  - Authorization check
+  - Convert to webapp-specific build
 - Visualize data in webapp